wiktor-bandura/wiktor-bandura/README.md

 <h1 align="center">Hello 👋, I'm Wiktor 🧙‍♂️</h1>
 <h3 align="center">A passionate web developer from Poland</h3>

-<p>I am looking for a new opportunities.
-Keep looking for something interesting to learn 👀 🥸</p>
+<p>I am looking for a new opportunities and for something interesting to learn 👀 🥸</p>

 - 🧑‍💻 I’m currently working on **my portfolio website**